Umar-444/Project-Management-Tool-With-Useful-Features/README.md

 ### Categories
 Add new categories by:
 1. Inserting into the `categories` table
-2. Adding options to the category select in `index.php`
+2. Adding options to the category select in `todo.php`
 3. Updating the JavaScript category handling

 ### Priorities